enki/tragedy/README.md

 ## In Development Warning

-Tragedy currently only works with the latest Cassandra trunk checkouts (0.7).
-This code is already used in production, but still a moving target and expected to have bugs.
+This code is under heavy development and I currently can't maintain it because I need to ship the product actually using this.
+Sorry!

 ## Understanding Tragedy's Data Model